-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2015 for the Building Fund (Measure H).
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2017 for the Building Fund (Measure H).
 Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure H as to the approved bond projects list.
 We performed the following procedures:

-- 1. We selected a sample of expenditures for the period starting July 1, 2014 and ending June 30, 2015, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text.
-Our sample included transactions totaling \$20,393,643.
-This represents 100 percent of the total expenditures of \$20,393,643, including expenditures related to transferred funds. - 2.
-Based on our testing, we verified that funds from the Building Fund (Measure H) were expended only for costs of issuing the Measure H Bonds and payments to the Anaheim Union High School District Certificates of Participation as pursuant to Articles 4.5 of Chapter 3 of Part 1 of Division 2 of Title 5 of the California Government Code. - 3.
+- 1. We selected a sample of expenditures for the period starting July 1, 2016 and ending June 30, 2017, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text.
+Our sample included transactions totaling \$4,479,521.01.
+This represents 75 percent of the total expenditures of \$5,996,391. - 2.
+Based on our testing, we verified that there were no funds from the Building Fund (Measure H) expended on salaries for Measure H. - 3.
 Architects are responsible for submitting to the District a final cost estimate report for each project which the District uses when determining whether bid amounts are reasonable.
-We were unable to review the implementation of the procedure of change orders and re-bidding since the District has not started any projects related to the Measure H as of June 30, 2015. - 4.
+We determined that there were no change orders or re-bidding for identified projects related to the Measure H during the 2016-2017 fiscal year. - 4.
 It appears the District's bid plans include the use of "bid alternatives and deducts".
-We were unable to review implementation of the bidding procedures since the District has not started any projects related to the Measure H as of June 30, 2015.
-We will select a sample of projects to review the final cost estimate report in the next fiscal year.
+We were able to review implementation of the bidding procedures.
+We selected a sample of projects to review the final cost estimate report.
 Per inquiry, the District indicated that their procurement procedures include a "constructability review procedure".
-A sample of constructability documentation for current projects will be reviewed to confirm procedure was followed in the next fiscal year. - 5.
-No procurement was sought for interim housing during the 2014-2015 fiscal year. - 6.
-The Citizens' Oversight Committee has not been provided with financial report of budgets and expenditures for the 2014-2015 fiscal year. - 7.
-The classifications for the expenditures selected appeared appropriately allocated within the Building Fund.

-- 8. From the District's written procedures, change orders must be reviewed and approved by the contractor, the architect, the inspector of record, and the facilities department construction manager using a change order request form prior to board approval.
-Per inquiry with facilities and review of program expenditures, the District did not receive any change order requests because the majority of projects are in their final construction phase.
-We were unable to review the implementation of the procedure of change orders and re-bidding since the District has not started any projects related to the Measure H as of June 30, 2015. - 9.
-State funding had not been applied during 2014-2015 fiscal year.
+A sample of constructability documentation for current projects was reviewed to confirm procedure was followed. - 5.
+No procurement was sought for interim housing during the 2016-2017 fiscal year. - 6.
+The Citizens' Oversight Committee financial report was reconciled to the general ledger of the Bond Fund. - 7.
+The classifications for the expenditures selected appeared appropriately allocated within the Building Fund - 8.
+From the District's written procedures, change orders must be reviewed and approved by the contractor, the architect, the inspector of record, and the facilities department construction manager using a change order request form prior to board approval.
+Per inquiry with facilities and review of program expenditures, the District did not receive any change order requests because the majority of projects are in their final construction phase. - 9.
+State funding had not been applied during 2016-2017 fiscal year.